 The Southern Lakes region is facing real challenges at the moment, and the whole community is working together to provide people with the support they need.

-Need Help in Queenstown Lakes or Central Otago?
+Need Help in Queenstown Lakes, Central Otago or Fiordland?

 If you need help, please reach out.
 There is support for you.
 It’s natural and understandable to have a range of emotions at this time, and these may go up and down.
 This is normal and you’re not alone.

 To find out what services are available, download our new Traffic Light Guide (below) or pick up a copy from locations around the district.
-Designed to help you look after your mental wellbeing, the guide covers tips for what to do in an immediate mental health crisis (red), extra support (orange), and keeping well (green).
+Designed to help you look after your mental wellbeing, the guide covers tips for what to do in an immediate mental health crisis (red), where to get extra support (orange), and how to keep yourself and others well (green).

 For regional health/wellbeing news and tips, follow us on Facebook.